Kedah Darul Aman F.C.: 2020

-Aidil Sharin also became the first Singaporean head coach to manage a non-Singaporean team in the AFC Champions League when he guided Kedah into the 2020 AFC Champions League qualifying play-offs round in which they thrash Hong Kong club, Tai Po 5–1 in the preliminary round 2 and thus seeing them advance to face FC Seoul in the play-off round which subsequently ended up as a 4–1 defeat at the Seoul World Cup Stadium.
+Aidil Sharin Sahak also became the first Singaporean head coach to manage a non-Singaporean team in the AFC Champions League when he guided Kedah into the 2020 AFC Champions League qualifying play-offs round in which they thrash Hong Kong club, Tai Po 5–1 in the preliminary round 2 and thus seeing them advance to face FC Seoul in the play-off round which subsequently ended up as a 4–1 defeat at the Seoul World Cup Stadium.

 Privatisation and new leadership

 2021

-Prior to the 2021 season, the club changed its name from Kedah FA to Kedah Darul Aman On 25 November 2021, Tan Sri Dr. Mohd Daud Bakar has been appointed by the President of the Kedah Football Association, Dato' Seri Haji Muhammad Sanusi Md.
-Nor as the chairman of Kedah Darul Aman.
-Tan Sri Dr. Mohd Daud Bakar is an entrepreneur in various fields as well as leading several large national agencies and in time to develop financial sustainability, governance and governance, facilities, infrastructure as well as the quality of players and coaching as a more dynamic strategy to attract more business opportunities in the modern era of football.
-As the majority shareholder, Mohd Daud Bakar wants to develop a world-class training center recognized by the World Football Federation (FIFA) with a RM20 Million budget expressed by Mohd Daud Bakar during the press conference after the Ceremony to Introduce Official Sponsors and Partners of Kedah Darul Aman on 9 February 2022.
-In addition to being a training center, it will also become one of the new tourist attractions in Kedah.
+Prior to the 2021 season, the club was rebranded from Kedah FA to Kedah Darul Aman.[1]
+On 25 November 2021, Tan Sri Dr. Mohd Daud Bakar was appointed chairman of Kedah Darul Aman by the President of the Kedah Football Association, Dato' Seri Haji Muhammad Sanusi Md.
+Nor.

+An entrepreneur with experience in multiple industries, Mohd Daud Bakar has held leadership roles in several national institutions.
+His appointment signaled the team's focus on strengthening the club’s long-term sustainability, governance, and overall professionalism.

+As the majority shareholder, Mohd Daud Bakar outlined plans to establish a world-class training centre, aiming for recognition by FIFA.
+This project, with an estimated budget of RM20 million, was announced during a press conference on 9 February 2022 following the introduction of the club’s official sponsors and partners.
+Beyond serving as a high-performance facility, the training centre is also intended to become a new tourist attraction in Kedah, further contributing to the state’s development.